thibaultmthh/TwitterToolsCollection/README.md

 2 fill the config file for the tool you want to use ( mainly named config.json ) 3 start the tool ( mainly named main.py )

+### type exemple
+All type of exemple to do all type of things

 ### token generator :
 Generate token for you tweeter account from you app consumer key / secret